chrisgrieser/obsidian-quadro/README.md

 **Paragraph extracted from:** ![[Field Notes 3#^id-240302-124012]]
 ```

-**Extraction Templates (Extraction Types)**
+**Extraction Templates (Extraction Types)** <!-- rumdl-disable-line MD036 -->
-The available extraction types are determined by the sub-folders of
+The available extraction types are determined by the subfolders of
 `{vault-root}/Extractions/`.
 The fields that are created for filling in
-information are determined by the `Template.md` file located in that sub-folder.
+information are determined by the `Template.md` file located in that subfolder.
 For the example above, the Extraction Template looks like this:
 The corresponding template for the extraction type is located in the same
 folder, but has the filename `Template.md`.